-Listing 4.1: Simulation Definition
+Listing 5.2: Dimensions Definition

-As can be from 4.2, the dimensions definition is a simple tag that defines the how many cells will be used in the three dimensional modeled space.
+As can be from 5.2, the dimensions definition is a simple tag that defines the how many cells will be used in the three dimensional modeled space.
 In the example, we are defining a region with 500 cells in the x-axis, 500 cells in the y-axis and 500 cells in the z-axis.
-All the following definitions of areas and vehicles should respect these boundaries for the good execution of the simulation process.

-As presented in 4.3, the definition of areas has also a simple implementation that is very intuitive and easy to produce quick results.
-The example presented is intended to define a square land region with 40 cells in each edge.
+All the following land region with 40 cells in each edge.
 The tag for the areas definition is <Areas>, along with a single area definition tag <Area>.
 In each area tag there are a set of tags that are needed to be fulfilled.
 The first on is the type of the mapped area - <type> - which is land in the presented example.
 The possible set of constants for this definition is: